mauleyzaola/dropwizard-hibernate-bootstrapper/README.md

 ####This bootstrapper has been tested to work on Linux, MacOS and Windows with PostgreSQL 9.3

 Since I am really no Java expert, I picked Dropwizard framework to work on an API web application.
-Is is much simplier to setup than J2EE, but still needs a little understanding of what's going on.
+It is much simplier to setup than J2EE, but still needs a little understanding of what's going on.

 In case you're wondering how this can be done easily, just follow these instructions bellow.
 Enjoy.